Spot Fake Disney Items

 How to Determine if a Vintage Disney Item is Real

 If you use a little more patience when fishing through the items at yard or garage sales, you may eventually find a treasure.
-If you have found what seems to be a vintage Mickey doll, but you are not an expert, so you don't know if you have a faux or real item, here are some guides on how you can confirm its authenticity.
+If you have found what seems to be a vintage Mickey doll, but you are not an expert, you won't know if you have a faux or real item.
+Here are some guidelines on how you can confirm its authenticity.

-- 3If you can, have an professional appraiser assess your item.
+- 4If you can, have a professional appraiser assess your item.

 Other Things to Look for in Authentic Disney Items

-- 1There should be a certificate of authenticity in every real item bought that ensures that it is real.
+- 1There should be a certificate of authenticity with every real item bought that ensures that it is real.

 Questions and Answers